awslabs/voice-powered-analytics/reinvent2018/README-Athena.md

 ## (OPTIONAL) Step 2 -  Understand The Raw Data in S3

 This is an optional step of the optional lab.
 It is intended to give you a better understanding of the data we are using for the lab.
-If you don't want to inspect the JSON files you can safely skip this step and continue with Step 3 below Each file in s3 has a collection of JSON objects stored within the file.
+**NOTE: If you're familiar with S3 and JSON and don't want to inspect the JSON files you can safely skip this step and continue with Step 3 below**
+Each file in s3 has a collection of JSON objects stored within the file.
 In addition, the files have been gziped by [Kinesis Firehose](https://aws.amazon.com/kinesis/firehose/) which saves cost and improves performance.